SalesforceAIResearch/enterprise-realtime-voice-agent/CONTRIBUTING.md

 ## Salesforce Sponsored

-The intent and goal of open sourcing LoCoBench-Agent is to increase the contributor and user base.
+The intent and goal of open sourcing Enterprise-Realtime-Voice-Agent is to increase the contributor and user base.
 However, only Salesforce employees will be given `admin` rights and will be the final arbiters of what contributions are accepted or not.

 # Getting started